What is financial planning?

 Yes, any of our advisors will be happy to visit with you about your situation.
 Garrett Planning Network advisors have no minimum income levels or net worth requirements.
 We realize that everyone has financial questions.
 We are proud to work with people from all income levels and all walks of life.

-Remember, you don't have to have a fortune to start building one.
-Click Locate an Advisor and start building today.
+Remember, you don’t have to have a fortune to start building one.
+Click Find an Advisor and start building today.

 I already have substantial assets and am doing quite well financially – I think.
 Can you help me?

 Yes.
 Garrett advisors offer many services for those people who need more sophisticated financial planning or advice.
 If a goal is to simplify your financial affairs, one of our Ongoing Client Programs may be right for you.
 Or, if you’re interested in a professional review or a second opinion, we can provide that, too (Be sure to check out our 7 Steps to Financial Success.)

 I’m in charge of the retirement plans and employee benefits at my company and would like to get more employees to participate.
 How can you help us?